DAOhaus/paper/README.md

 In the example below a group of people have already held a token launch for 365 tokens (one for each night of the year) and have already purchased the property.

 Member A proposes to paint the house blue.
-The group passes the proposal with a 75% success, the chairman recieves a fee for preparing the proposal and orchstrating the work to be done with the worker doing the actual labor involved in painting the house.
+The group passes the proposal with a 75% success, the chairman receives a fee for preparing the proposal and orchestrating the work to be done with the worker doing the actual labor involved in painting the house.

 ![Bad Actor Diagram](/diagrams/resource-proposal/single.png)

-Related, if the proposal doesn't pass and Member A continues to act in way contrary to the group's decesion, then anyone in the group can put forth a proposal withdraw that member for breaking good faith if they do not pay a fee in order to correct their misbehavior.
+Related, if the proposal doesn't pass and Member A continues to act in way contrary to the group's decision, then anyone in the group can put forth a proposal withdraw that member for breaking good faith if they do not pay a fee in order to correct their misbehavior.
 If the bad actor does not pay the good standing fee, then the group votes to remove the member and the token's they have registered get sent to a secondary market to recoup any losses caused to the property.
 The group then submits a new proposal to fix the issue the previous member created, but has been paid for by the sale of his interest in the group by selling his tokens to Member C.  A visual representation can be found below:

 ![Bad Actor Diagram](/diagrams/overview/bad-actor.png)

 The above cases are simple examples of mechanisms put in place to protect the underlying projects with their accompanying assets.
 We plan to incorporate pre-existing governance smart contracts for the voting portion of our system in order to not re-invent the wheel.
-Also good to not that although a full technical workthrough of how to integrate with a democratic system such as GovernX/Democracy Earth/Aragon has not yet been fully scoped, the protections outlined in the following pages will still be inacted regardless of the platform chosen.
+Also good to not that although a full technical work through of how to integrate with a democratic system such as GovernX/Democracy Earth/Aragon has not yet been fully scoped, the protections outlined in the following pages will still be enacted regardless of the platform chosen.

-Given that the first few projects using the above system are successfull, we hope to facilitate the creation of a network token that allows added infastructure and tools to be created in order for non-technical people to use the system.
+Given that the first few projects using the above system are successful, we hope to facilitate the creation of a network token that allows added infrastructure and tools to be created in order for non-technical people to use the system.
 An example of what this will look like graphically is below.

 ![Token Sale Diagram](/diagrams/overview/network.png)